Close Menu

 ABSTRACT

-Pregabalin and gabapentin, it’s pharmacological like drug are new generation antiepileptic drugs.
-They show their effects through voltage-gated calcium channels.
-Sedation and cognitive dysfunction are among their side effects.
-There are some investigations shows that pregabalin and gabapentin may help to quit smoking.
-In this article two patients are presented.
-One of them smoked 60 cigarettes per a day for ten years and her urge to smoke decreased after pregabalin treatment and she quitted smoking.
-The other one smoked 40 cigarettes per a day for 20 years and his urge to smoke decreased after gabapentin treatment and he quitted smoking.
-Moreover, the use of pregabalin and gabapentin in the treatment of smoking cessation is discussed through their side effects.
+Pregabalin and gabapentin are a new-generation anti-epileptic drugs.
+They show their effects through voltage-gated, calcium channels.
+Sedation and cognitive dysfunctions are among their side effects.
+There are some investigations which show that pregabalin and gabapentin may help in quitting smoking.
+In this study, two patients are presented: one who smoked 60 cigarettes per day for 10 years and her urge to smoke decreased after pregabalin treatment and she quitted smoking; and the other who smoked 40 cigarettes per day for 20 years and his urge to smoke decreased after gabapentin treatment and he quitted smoking.
+The use of pregabalin and gabapentin in the treatment of smoking cessation is discussed as well as their side effects.

 Accepted: